 That man happened to be then-president of St. Thomas, Father Dennis Dease.

-“He ended up offering me an amazing scholarship to St. Thomas,” Kisutu ‘11 said of Dease, who for decades has led education and health care efforts in Uganda.
+“He ended up offering me an amazing scholarship to St. Thomas,” Kisitu ‘11 said of Dease, who for decades has led education and health care efforts in Uganda.
 “I didn’t know much about Minnesota, and I never thought before I would come to the United States (for college).”

-It’s safe at this point to say the chance encounter was truly serendipitous: Kisutu has taken the skills and passion for giving back that he cultivated at St. Thomas back to his native country.
+It’s safe at this point to say the chance encounter was truly serendipitous: Kisitu has taken the skills and passion for giving back that he cultivated at St. Thomas back to his native country.
 There, he heads a successful safari business that puts more than half its profits back into the community, and he leads a nonprofit, See Them Grow Foundation, dedicated to transforming communities through education, sustainable agriculture and vocational training.

 “The culture here is amazing.
-I learned this from St. Thomas and … from Minnesota and that it makes you feel good, giving something to someone who will not pay you back,” Kisutu said.
+I learned this from St. Thomas and … from Minnesota and that it makes you feel good, giving something to someone who will not pay you back,” Kisitu said.
 “That’s one of the best feelings I have ever had in my life.”

 Building the plan

-While Kisutu has now dedicated his life to that giving, in May 2007 he arrived to a school and state nearly 8,000 miles from home.
+While Kisitu has now dedicated his life to that giving, in May 2007 he arrived to a school and state nearly 8,000 miles from home.
 While his roots continued to grow here (he still has several family members in the Twin Cities area), his thoughts were never far from Uganda.

 It’s perhaps no surprise, then, that as he started dabbling in entrepreneurship classes in the Opus College of Business’ Schulze School of Entrepreneurship that he began thinking how he could develop a business to run in his native country.
 So it was that he began doing research – including over several trips abroad to Rome, London and Uganda – on how he could run his own safari company.